rexllz/Go-cache/README.md

-# cache
+# Go-cache
-a high performance cache in go
+a High Performance Distributed Cache in Golang